JustinGOSSES/awesome-list-visual-explorer-template/README.md

 Lastly, change directory back to the root of the directory by running `cd ../../` and then run `bundle exec jekyll serve` to start up a server that will show a local version of the webpage at  http://127.0.0.1:4000/nameOfYourRepositoryThatWasSetInConfigYamlFile.

+#### GithubActions
+The steps to gather data from the Awesome List defined in the _config.yml file and rebuild the page is also built into a GitHubActions configuration file at `.github/workflows/update`.

 #### Tips

 The gems in your sourcefile get updated frequently.
 It is a good idea to occasionally run `bundle update` from within your project's root directory to make sure the software on your computer is up to date.